2017-fall-arch1/project-3-jgonzales10/README.md

 ## Introduction

 Jaime Gonzales Modification notes:
+This game is meant to be similar to pong except that you gain points by feeding the red "FREDDY" character whilst the yellow character decreases your points if it touches the ball.
+12/3/2017
+-implemented sliced circles into the shape-motion-demo -implemented a score system that updates on the top -implemented a title for the game
--add SlicedCircleCheck into circledemo.c to try to make a sliced circle like the given sliced rectangle in shapedemo3.c (currently only makes the circle into a line instead of a sliced shaped)
+-added switch functions to make pong paddle move left and right -add SlicedCircleCheck into circledemo.c to try to make a sliced circle like the given sliced rectangle in shapedemo3.c (currently only makes the circle into a line instead of a sliced shaped)